RelicusRoad Features

 3. Support & Resistance 2 (S2 & R2) - “The Extremes”

-• Breakout Zones: If price smashes through R1 and hits R2, the market is in a strong trend.
+• Breakout Zones: If price smashes through R1 and hits R2, I know the market is in a strong trend.

-• Reversal Zones: If the market is just ranging, R2 and S2 are excellent places to fade the move (trade the reversal), as the market is likely “overextended.”
+• Reversal Zones: If the market is just ranging, I use R2 and S2 to fade the move, as the market is likely “overextended.”

 3 Professional Strategies for Daily Pivots